 The Company's subsidiary in India (hereinafter referred as "Subsidiary in India") was inquired by the Indian Tax Authority regarding the import of the Company's digital cameras, and in October 2016, the imposition was confirmed in relation to the customs duty, interest, and penalty concerning those products.
-In January 2017, the Subsidiary in India appealed to the Customs, Excise and Service Tax Appellate Tribunal (hereinafter referred to as "CESTAT"); however, the appeal was dismissed in December 2017.
+In January 2017, the Subsidiary in India appealed to the Customs, Excise and Service Tax Appellate Tribunal (hereinafter referred to as the "CESTAT"); however, the appeal was dismissed in December 2017.
 To object to this decision, in January 2018, the Subsidiary in India filed an appeal to the Supreme Court of India (hereinafter referred as the "Supreme Court").
-In March 2021, the Supreme Court delivered a judgment revoking the decision of CESTAT and consequently the demand notice by the Indian Tax Authority.
+In March 2021, the Supreme Court delivered a judgment revoking the decision of the CESTAT and consequently the demand notice by the Indian Tax Authority.
 Subsequently in April 2021, the Indian Tax Authority filed a request for retrial.
-As it is currently unable to forecast the outcome of the request for retrial, the provision is not recognized in accordance with the aforementioned accounting policy.
+The Supreme Court approved the request for retrial in November 2024, and remanded the case to the CESTAT.
+In April 2025, at the remanded trial, the CESTAT rendered a judgement that the products were exempt from taxation.
+However, the Indian Tax Authority may appeal the judgement to the Supreme Court.
+As it is currently unable to predict the final decision of the lawsuit, the Company has not recognized any provision based on the aforementioned policy.